Spillovers of Program Benefits with Missing Network Links: Proofs in Section

-In what follows, we first present several lemmas that will be used to show the asymptotic properties of the jacobian and hessian matrix of the objective function. \begin{lemma} Under Assumptions \ref{ass_consistency_m}, \ref{ass_normality} and the i.i.d. of $x_{i,j}$ across $i$ for any given $j=1,2,...,\mathbf{K}_T$, we have that
+In what follows, we present Lemmas \ref{lemma_jacobian_linearity} to \ref{lemma_jacobian_mean_square} that show the key steps for establishing asymptotic properties of the jacobian and hessian matrix of the objective function.
+The proofs are variants to those in Section 8 of \citetsupp{newey1994large}.